 - Rich in Antioxidants.

-The fact that they are rich in antioxidants, the health benefit of Chia seeds with this regard are impressive.
+The fact that they are rich in antioxidants, the health benefit of seeds like these are nothing short of impressive.
 The antioxidants present in the seeds prevent the fats in the seeds from decomposing and going rancid.

 Most importantly, these antioxidants fight free radicals, which can damage molecules in cells and contribute to aging and diseases like cancer.
 When considering what is Chia seeds good for, these surely come up high on the list.